AdyGCode/SaaS-BED-Notes/Session-07/S07-Portfolio-Work.md

-An example of how to add search to the index method of a Users Controller:
+An example of how to add search to the index method of a Users Controller.

+This example is for an application with a web front end, but it will give you a good guide to how to implement for a REST API that returns JSON data.

 ```php